dhanangap/virgo/README.md

 For more interesting things about what you can do with Virgo, visit the documentation site on https://virgo.netlify.app/.

+## Working with Frameworks

+We are going to implement integrations with Angular, ReactJS, VueJS, and Svelte in near future.
+So, stay tuned!

 ## License

 Virgo is licensed under **MIT License**, which means it is available for: